 - That's equivalent to the emissions produced driving 21.87km in a modern car.

-- Place the green lentils in a deep pan and cover with water.
+- Place the green lentils in a deep pan and cover with the stock.
 Bring to the boil, then cover and simmer for 15 - 20 minutes until the lentils are soft.
 Drain and reserve.

 - Whilst the lentils are cooking.
 Place the Broad Beans into a medium saucepan and cover with water.
 Bring to the boil, then simmer gently for about 5 minutes until the outside of the broad beans begins to wrinkle and the beans soften.
 Drain and reserve.

-- Heat the olive oil in a large frying pan over a medium heat.
-Finely chop the rosemary and garlic and toss into the frying pan.
+- Dice the courgette into 1 cm half moons.
+Zest and juice the lemon.
+Heat the olive oil in a large frying pan over a medium heat.
+Finely chop the rosemary and garlic and toss into the frying pan along with the cumin.
 Fry for a couple of minutes.
-Dice the courgette into 1 cm chunks and tip into the rosemary oil.
-Increase the heat of the pan and fry the courgette for about 5 - 7 minutes, stirring well, until the pieces have softened and are beginning to colour on the outside.
-Roughly chop and add the lettuce to the pan with a hearty squeeze of the juice from the lemon.
+Tip the chopped courgettes into the rosemary oil.
+Increase the heat of the pan and fry the courgette for about 8 minutes, stirring well, until the pieces have softened and are beginning to colour on the outside.
+Roughly chop and add the lettuce to the pan with a about 2 tablespoons of the lemon juice.
 Fry for a further couple of minutes until the lettuce begins to wilt.
+Season to taste with salt and black pepper.

-- Remove the pan from the heat, and stir in the cooked lentils.
-Season to taste and leave the pan to cool a little.
-Roughly chop the basil and then scatter over the pan mixture.
-Serve with a final squeeze of the lemon juice.
+- Remove the pan from the heat, and stir in the cooked lentils, leave the pan to cool a little.
+Roughly chop the basil and then scatter over the pan mixture along with the lemon zest.